caroc0/HW18-Blockchain/README.md

 Download the relvant version of [geth]( https://geth.ethereum.org/downloads/)  make sure to ge tthe one with **Tools**

-**Make sure to save the "pubic address key" and "path of secret key file" of your new nodes**
+:star: **Make sure to save the "public address key" and "path of secret key file" of your new nodes** :star:

 Locate the folder where your geth is using your terminal and do as follows: